iov-one/weave/architecture/NFT.md

 `timeout: int` ? : The approval may automatically expire at some block height (or timestamp?).
 This will not trigger a cron job, but usage after the timeout will just error (and trigger a cleanup maybe?)

-`immutable: boolean` ? : If ownership of the NFT is transfered, it may be normal for all Approvals to be revoked, so the new owner can re-issue them as needed.
+`immutable: boolean` ? : If ownership of the NFT is transferred, it may be normal for all Approvals to be revoked, so the new owner can re-issue them as needed.
 If I buy your domain name, I certainly don't expect your sysadmins to be able to set my DNS records.